sethearchitect/j3o/README.md

 # j3o
-repository for 30 JavaScript projects in 30 days
+Repository for 30 JavaScript projects in 30 days

+### 040622

+Clock with Javascript and CSS